isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 - The ``max-pending-requests`` positive integer (default ``0``) limits the number of pending RADIUS requests.
 It is supported only by the access service.
   The value ``0`` means no limit; ``64`` is a recommended setting.
-  Note since Kea 3.3.0 the list of UDP pending exchanges is limited to 200 elements because each exchange is associated with a file descriptor.
+  Note since Kea 3.3.0 the list of UDP pending exchanges is limited to the greatest of 200 and the half of the file descriptor soft limit elements because each exchange is associated with a file descriptor.

 - The ``idle-timer-interval`` positive integer (default ``0``) specifies